rust-lang/rust/doc/tutorial.md

 `T` as an explicit type parameter for `len`, in either the trait or the impl, would be a compile-time error.

-Within a trait definition, `self` is a special type that you can think of as a type parameter.
-An implementation of the trait for any given type `T` replaces the `self` type parameter with `T`.
-Simply, in a trait, `self` is a type, and in an impl, `self` is a value.
+Within a trait definition, `Self` is a special type that you can think of as a type parameter.
+An implementation of the trait for any given type `T` replaces the `Self` type parameter with `T`.
 The following trait describes types that support an equality operation:

 ~~~~
 // In a trait, `self` refers to the self argument.